Preimplantation Genetic Testing

 • Are at an advanced maternal age

-• Have a history of miscarriage caused by genetic
+• Have a history of miscarriage caused by genetic factors

 • Are interested in having a child whose bone marrow or blood matches a family member